-Other organisms are not so beneficial.
-In fact, parasites ranging from tapeworms to Candida albicans, which can become a fungal parasite, have been associated with chronic disorders ranging from mental confusion and neurodegeneration to autoimmune diseases like Irritable Bowel Syndrome (IBS) and Reactive Arthritis.
+Parasites (from tapeworms to Candida albicans, a fungal parasite) have been associated with chronic disorders ranging from mental confusion and neurodegeneration to autoimmune diseases like Irritable Bowel Syndrome (IBS) and reactive arthritis.1-4

-If you are living in an industrialized country, you may think that parasites are horror stories from developing countries.
-Or, that the closest you would come to a parasitic infection is traveler’s diarrhea.
-In the United States, for example, you can pick up a parasite from a restaurant or a tick bite.
+If you’re living in an industrialized country, you may think parasites are horror stories from developing nations.
+Or, maybe you think the closest you’d come to experiencing a parasite is traveler’s diarrhea.
+But even in the U.S., you can get a parasite from just about anywhere — like a restaurant or a tick bite.

 Other ways to acquire a parasite include: